Stanley Levison: Civil Rights Movement

 Levison was instrumental in all the activities of the Southern Christian Leadership Conference (SCLC), the organization established by Dr. King and other Southern black preachers to further the cause of civil rights.
 He had initially been introduced to King by Bayard Rustin, a Quaker, in New York City in 1956.
 Though King had offered to pay Levison in exchange for his help, Levison refused on every occasion, as he believed "the liberation struggle is the most positive and rewarding area of work anyone could experience."

 Levison professionalized the fundraising of the organization and took on many of the publicity tasks, in addition to serving as Dr. King's literary agent.
 He was also a close adviser to Dr. King and a ghostwriter for him.
-Levison co-wrote with Clarence Benjamin Jones one of the drafts for Dr. King's "I Have a Dream" speech presented at the March on Washington for Jobs and Freedom on August 28, 1963.
-Some of Levison's conversations with Dr. King are reproduced verbatim from FBI wiretaps in Taylor Branch's biography of Dr. King, Parting the waters : America in the King years, 1954-63.
+Levison co-wrote with Clarence Benjamin Jones one of the drafts for Dr. King's "I Have a Dream" speech presented at the March on Washington for Jobs and Freedom on August 28 1963.
+Some of Levison's conversations with Dr. King are reproduced verbatim from FBI wiretaps in Taylor Branch's biography of Dr. King, Parting the Waters: America in the King Years, 1954-63.
 Levison himself initiated the end of his public association with Dr. King in 1963, following the revelation to Dr. King's circle that Attorney General Robert F. Kennedy and then President John F. Kennedy had pressured Dr. King in person to break with Levison (and Jack O'Dell).
 But Levison continued to advise Dr. King privately until Dr. King's assassination in April 1968, and afterwards Levison continued to work with Dr. King's wife Coretta Scott King.
-The Poor People's Campaign in Washington, DC that took place from May 12, 1968 – June 24, 1968 was based on Levison's proposal.
+The Poor People's Campaign in Washington, DC that took place from May 12 to June 24, 1968 was based on Levison's proposal.

 Andrew Young stated, "Stan Levison was one of the closest friends Martin King and I ever had.
 Of all the unknown supporters of the civil rights movement, he was perhaps the most important."
 Coretta Scott King said, "Stanley Levison was more than one of my husband's most loyal and supportive friends.
 He was [a] trusted and dedicated adviser, a role he continued to play in support of my work at the Martin Luther King Jr. Center for Social Change."